 A zoning ordinance that requires a developer to include affordable housing as part of a development or contribute to a fund for such housing.

 The practice of building on vacant or undeveloped parcels in dense areas, especially urban and inner suburban neighborhoods.
 Promotes compact development, which in turn allows undeveloped land to remain open and green.

-CDBG funds may be used for the general administration costs incurred by a Sub-recipient to administer their CDBG program.
+Community Development Block Grant Program (CDBG) funds may be used for the general administration costs incurred by a sub-recipient to administer their CDBG program.
 Administration costs directly associated with a CDBG activity should be part of the activity as program administration.

 Homeownership assistance activities may include financial assistance for down-payments, closing costs or other part of the purchase process and counseling for pre-purchase, post-purchase or foreclosure prevention.

 Established by Congress in 2000 to spur new or increased investments into operating businesses and real estate projects located in low-income communities.
 The NMTC Program attracts investment capital to low-income communities by permitting individual and corporate investors to receive a tax credit against their Federal income tax return in exchange for making equity investments in specialized financial institutions called Community Development Entities (CDEs).
 More...